It’s been 21 days sober .

 The picture above is the from the running track where I’m spending my mornings in Haiti.
 It feels a little like a 3rd world rehab program, except I’m the only person who can speak English and I’m doing all my recovery work independently online.

 Today is special, but not like I expected when I started my recovery journey.
-Three weeks of sobriety doesn’t feel like a major achievement, the decision to quit drinking was the real achievement.
+3 weeks sober doesn’t feel like a major achievement, the decision to quit drinking was the real achievement.
 Each milestone feels more like separation, one day farther away from the prison of addiction.
 I’m putting miles between me and that hell hole called alcoholism.
 Each day helps me see that the past is over and I’m free to move forward.

 It’s positive.
 It’s hope.
 It’s progress.

 There have been some hard moments, but overall I feel momentum building each day.
-Recovery is starting to feel unstoppable.
+After 3 weeks sober, recovery is starting to feel unstoppable.
 The temptation to drink keeps shrinking, almost to nothing this week.
 I keep finding old habit triggers, but they are weak and too obvious now that I’m back in control of my brain.

 Sobriety feels normal.
 That’s my big discovery this week.